 That’s because measuring influence is always relative; there are no universal influence levels out there, nor can rankings be static.
 Your brand, target market, and campaign is unique.
 Just because an influencer offers shout-outs, doesn’t mean they can pitch you.
 To determine value, you have to have an individualist outlook.

-Since influence is complex, measuring it requires complex criteria.
+Influence is complex and measuring it requires complex criteria…

 The Influence and Relevancy scores are indicated by circles.